 President Obama Agrees to End War on Drugs

-President Obama: "The war on drugs has been an utter failure" America has the largest number of incarcerated citizens in the world.
+America has the largest number of incarcerated citizens in the world.
 There are 2.5 million citizens in jail, and there are 5 million citizens on probation.
 This is an international embarrassment and the conditions in the jails are appalling with overcrowding, gang violence, and rampant health diseases such as hepatitis and HIV.

 Forty-five percent of the prisoners are Black, 20 percent are Hispanic and only thirty-five percent of the prisoners are white.
 In the late fifties and early sixties the rates were the reverse of this disturbing trend but during the Reagan administration the war on drugs was started and mandatory sentencing was initiated.
 It was easier for police to go into the Black community, harass the citizens, find drugs, and put them in jail.